AntonioNoack/RemsEngine/README.md

 - a few more, non-published (yet?)

 ## Getting Started
 - Download an IDE of your choice.
-I prefer Intellij Idea, but have worked with Eclipse in the past.
+I prefer IntelliJ IDEA, but have worked with Eclipse in the past.
 - Download either the engine source code, and compile it yourself, or download a pre-compiled jar.
   - If there is no release available yet, just ask for a build, and I'll create one :)
 - Add the engine jar as a dependency to your project.